V4Fire/Client/src/core/component/decorators/watch/README.md

 ### [flush = `'sync'`]

-How the event handler should be called:
+Determines the execution timing of the event handler:

-1. `'post'` - the handler will be called on the next tick after the mutation and guaranteed after updating all tied templates;
+1. `post` - the handler will be called on the next tick following the mutation, and is assured to be called after all linked templates are updated.

-2. `'pre'` - the handler will be called on the next tick after the mutation and guaranteed before updating all tied templates;
+2. `pre` - the handler will be called on the next tick following the mutation, and is assured to be called before all linked templates are updated.

-3. `'sync'` - the handler will be invoked immediately after each mutation.
+3. `sync` - the handler will be invoked immediately after each mutation.